rllullt/mern-stack-intro/README.md

 Quick map creator used for adding a map fast.

-## Steps taken for creating the MVC Bicicletas
+## Steps taken for creating the MVC Bicicletas (old, now it uses persistence wwith Mongo and a biciclietaContainer is no longer needed)

 1. Install nodemon with npm.
 1. Create an npm script within the package.json, below ''start'', called ''devstart'', and get up the server with nodemon.